ktrachtova/perseqpipe/docs/module_description.md

 ## Module 3️⃣: rRNA quantification

-Cleaned reads from preprocessing are aligned to a custom set of rRNA sequences (see [Annotation preparation](annotation_preparation.md)) using STAR, with parameters adjusted for the alignment of short reads that can originate from several hundred similar rRNA sequences.
+Cleaned reads from preprocessing are aligned to a custom set of rRNA sequences (see [Annotation preparation](annotation_preparation.md)) using `STAR`, with parameters adjusted for the alignment of short reads that can originate from several hundred similar rRNA sequences.

 ## Module 4️⃣: miRNA/isomiR quantification

-Reads unmapped to rRNA are aligned to miRNA precursor sequences using the miraligner tool (by default miRBase v22; alternatively, v21 can be chosen using the parameter `--mirbase_version`).
+Reads unmapped to rRNA are aligned to miRNA precursor sequences using the `miraligner` tool (by default miRBase v22; alternatively, v21 can be chosen using the parameter `--mirbase_version`).
 The R package `isomiRs` is then used to produce raw counts for both canonical miRNAs and isomiRs.

 ## Module 5️⃣: Other sncRNA quantification

-Reads not aligning to miRNA are aligned to the human genome (GRCh38) using STAR, with several parameters adjusted for short-read alignment.
-BAM files from alignment and our GTF file for all sncRNA classes are used as input for a custom in-house Python quantification script.
+Reads not aligning to miRNA are aligned to the human genome (GRCh38) using `STAR`, with several parameters adjusted for short-read alignment.
+BAM files from alignment and our GTF file for all sncRNA classes are used as input for a custom in-house Python quantification script (which uses `HTSeq` Python library).
 This script counts all reads, including multimapping ones, and creates a table where, for each read sequence, a list of all possible annotations is provided.

 Users can change thresholds such as the minimum number of identical reads required for a sequence to be reported, or the minimum length of overlap between a read and an annotation feature for it to be assigned.